 The project has been announced as a winner of the Additive Startup Challenge.

 The award, sponsored by AM Ventures and assigned by a jury of technical experts and investors, recognises the company among the most promising startups in the country's AM-ecosystem.

 The startup has been announced as a finalist in the prestigious TCT Awards

 The project "AMbelievable™ | Additive Manufacturing <> Unbelievable Performances" competed in the consumer products category.
 Finalists of the 2023 edition also included HP, Shapeways/Microsoft, Formlabs, and Massivit 3D.

 The startup has been granted EU funding (Horizon 2020 Framework) via the Digital Innovation Hub World to develop one of its vertical applications.

-The project "3D Printed Heat Exchanger for Household Coffee Machines" was presented in collaboration with Kilometro Rosso Innovation District.
+The project "3D Printed Heat Exchanger for Household Coffee Machines" was presented in collaboration with Kilometro Rosso Innovation District (grant agreement No 952176).